This spiced apple cider is a delicious take on classic mulled cider.

 Types of Cider

-It's important to note that the word "cider" can refer to two very different beverages.
+It's important to know that "cider" can mean two different things.

 Recipe Variations